youmukonpaku1337/powerbox/README.md

 Because we can.
 Seriously, the base android system is so fucking bloated, so let's just create a chroot and forget about that shit.
 PowerBox is made specifically for android, because why not?

 # How to use?
-This script sets up a chroot and installs alpishell, a very nice utility. to run it, just enter the android root shell and run:
+This script sets up the chroot at /linux, creates a 10gb image and adds a shell script to mount all the stuff at /sdcard/mountimg.sh to run it, just enter the android root shell and run:
 ```
 curl https://raw.githubusercontent.com/egor4ka/powerbox/main/powerbox.sh | sh
 ```
 and you should be done!

-# How the fuck is the archive only 60mb?
+# How the fuck is the archive so small?
 Because the alpine rootfs is small: only 3mb and the rest is just packages, plus the archive is compressed with gzip

 # Can I run services in it?